syncfusion-content/wpf-docs/wpf/Diagram/Diagram-Model.md

 _Cyclic Paths In Hierarchical-Tree Layout_

-> Note: If a cyclic path is specified as input when the EnableCycleDetection property is set to False, then a stack overflow exception is thrown as the loop goes on forever.
+N> If a cyclic path is specified as input when the EnableCycleDetection property is set to False, then a stack overflow exception is thrown as the loop goes on forever.

 ### Advantages